 Dakin Dairy Farm

 If you’re visiting Sarasota in the fall, you’ll want to bring the kids to the Dakin Dairy Farm.
-The tour includes a hayride through the barn where you can watch cows being milked.
-You’ll also see pig races and learn how milk is bottled in the processing facility.
+The tour includes a hayride, pig races and a lesson in how milk is bottled in the processing facility.

-When I went with my youngest, the highlight of the trip was when she bottle fed baby animals.
-It was adorable and she still talks about it.
+When I went with my youngest, the highlight of the trip was bottle feeding baby animals.
+The kids all had a blast (and the baby animals were pretty happy too).

 Mixon Fruit Farms

-You’ll definitely want to take a tour on the Orange Grove Express, where you’ll learn about citrus and see a wildlife refuge where they take care of hurt or orphaned birds, reptiles and other animals.
+Take a tour on the Orange Grove Express to learn about Florida’s most popular citrus and check out the wildlife refuge where they take care of hurt or orphaned birds, reptiles and other animals.

-On your way out, pop into the market to pick up fresh fruit, ice cream or souvenirs.
+Before you go, pop into the market/gift shop to pick up fresh fruit, ice cream or souvenirs.

-While there are tons of things to do in Sarasota, many of them are outside.
+While there are plenty of things to do in Sarasota, many of them are outside.
 We love the outdoors…when the weather is good.
-However, Sarasota plenty of popup storms in the summer months and if you’re looking for things to do in Sarasota when it’s raining, you’ll want to head over to Bowlero.
+However, if you’re looking for things to do in Sarasota when it’s raining, Bowlero is a great option.

-We recently attended their grand re-opening and I’d forgotten just how much I love bowling, despite the fact that my ball seems to go in the gutter a lot!
+We recently attended their grand re-opening and I’d forgotten just how much I love bowling, despite the fact that my balls always seem to like the gutters.
+We even made a new friend while we were there.

 This place is huge…definitely not like any bowling alley I went to as a kid.
 With 64 bowling lanes, I can’t imagine you’d ever have to wait long to get a turn.
 My girls had a blast and it was super cute to watch Ashling giving her little sis some pointers.

 Next time I may have to splurge on the Alley Sampler.
-With buffalo wings, tenders, nachos, cheesy bread and mozzarella sticks, it’s definitely a plate for sharing.
+With buffalo wings, tenders, nachos, cheesy bread and mozzarella sticks, it’s definitely a plate you’ll want to share.

 When you’re finished bowling, head to the arcade for video games, air hockey and more games to keep the kids entertained.